-1. Acceptance into the Education Specialist Pre-
+1. Acceptance into the Education Specialist Preliminary Credential Program with all admissions requirements completed and current

-- liminary Credential Program with all admissions requirements completed and current - 2.
-Completion of SPED 457 with a B or better - 3.
+- 2. Completion of SPED 457 with a B or better - 3.
 Completion of EDUC 470 with a B or better - 4.
-District letter indicating 120 hours or more of successful classroom experience with learners with special needs - 5.
-District "intent to hire" letter or contract specifically stating a special education classroom - Interview with Student Teaching and Intern Coordinator
+Completion of SPED 510 with a B or better - 5.
+District letter indicating 120 hours or more of successful classroom experience with learners with special needs - 6.
+District "intent to hire" letter or contract specifically stating a special education classroom - 7.
+Interview with Student Teaching and Intern Coordinator